shanmathig/shanmathig/README.md

 ### Hi there 👋

+Current B.S.
+Computer Science student at Georgia Tech with concentrations in AI and Human-Computer Interaction with a minor in Global Business and Management.
+Check out my projects!

+🔭 Interested in Machine learning, AI, NLP, data analytics, cloud computing, and software development.

 <!--
 **shanmathig/shanmathig** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.